If you've seen a rugby union match with the New Zealand team, the All Blacks, you could have witnessed the haka.

 War Chant and Challenge

-But with the All Blacks promoting one version of the haka which starts with the chant "Ka mate, ka mate (It is death, it is death"), it is this haka, called Te Rauparaha's haka (so named after its perceived traditional origins) that most people, particularly rugby union football fans, know as the haka.
+But with the All Blacks promoting one version of the haka which starts with the chant "Ka mate, ka mate (It is death, it is death"), it is this haka, called Te Rauparaha's haka (so named after its perceived traditional origins) that most people, particularly rugby union football fans, known as the Haka.

 This version of the haka is both war chant and challenge and is customarily performed by the All Blacks before major games against non-New Zealand teams.